trevisanj/PFANT/docs/source/trouble.rst

 Tracking down why Fortran binaries fail to run
 ----------------------------------------------

-*pyfant* creates a "session directory" named ``session-xxx`` every time it attempts
-| to run a PFANT binary.
-Each of these directories will always contain
+- If you are running the Fortran binaries directly, error messages are printed on screen.
+- If you are running from ``x.py``, the "Runnables Manager" window has a "Collect errors" button.
+- If you are running ``run4.py``, open ``explorer.py`` and click the "Collect errors" button.

-at least two files:
+``run4.py`` or ``x.py`` create **session directories** named ``session-xxx`` containing at least these two files:

+-  *commands.log* -- this is the command lines used to invoke the Fortran binaries.
+This file may be useful if you want to specifically reproduce one of these commands for debugging reasons.
--  *commands.log* -- this is the command lines attempted.
-You can copy-paste this line in your console to see how the Fortran binary goes.
+   In such case, copy-paste this line in your console to see how the Fortran binary runs.
--  *fortran.log* -- messages printed by the Fortran binary.
+-  *fortran.log* -- Fortran output is logged into this file.

-Commonly, inspecting these files will be enough to figure out what happened.

-| Your current directory will also have a file named *python.log*,
+Your current directory will also have a file named *python.log*, containing debug/info/warning/error messages from Python.
-containing
-| debug/info/warning/error messages from Python.

-.. hint:: ``explorer.py`` has a "Collect errors" button, which
-          recurses directories in search for error/warning messages in all files named "fortran.log"

 Metallicity/temperature/gravity of star is outside range in the grid of models
 ------------------------------------------------------------------------------

-You can activate option "--allow True" to make bypass this check, but beware that the calculation may be incorrect.
+You can activate option ``--allow True`` to make bypass this check.

 This can be done in the command line, *e.g.*, ``run4.py --allow T``, or check option "--alow" in Tab 3 of ``x.py``.

+.. attention:: Beware that with ``--allow True`` the interpolation for the atmospheric model may be innapropriate.
+               With that option, ``innewmarcs`` will **not** extrapolate the atmospheric model grid, but will instead "project" your (teff, glog, metallicity) coordinate onto the closest grid wall, then interpolate.